darshan09200/react-native-global-exception-handler/README.md

 - **Legacy Architecture** (Old Architecture)
 - **New Architecture** (TurboModules + Fabric)

-No additional configuration needed the correct bindings are auto-selected at build time.
+No additional configuration needed; the correct bindings are auto-selected at build time.

 ## Quick Start